 Classroom management and relationships with teachers were key factors in student learning.
 Teachers appeared to have a significant impact on the experiences and perceptions of schools and thus play a very important role for children, especially for those with a migrant background.
-The personal relations established between teachers and children allowed for recognizing children's capabilities rather than concentrate on their deficiencies, developing trust and encouragement with teachers as well as adapting the educational strategy to the capabilities of the child.
-Such approach focusing on the balance between treating children the balance between treating children as special but not different is especially significant for migrant children, who have various experiences and present individual educational traits.
+The personal relations established between teachers and children allowed for children's recognizing capabilities rather than concentrate on their deficiencies. developing trust and encouragement with teachers as well as adapting the educational strategy to the capabilities of the child.
+Such approach focusing on balance between treating the children the balance between treating children as special but not different is especially significant for migrant children, who have various experiences and present individual educational traits.
 The research identified also problematic areas of relationships between children and teachers, mostly related to being unfairly treated by teachers on the basis of their migrant background.
-Children mention handling students' behaviour in class differently (Belgium, Finland), giving lower grades to migrant children (Poland), undermining children's ability to learn (Poland) or declining remedial teaching (Finland).
+Children mention handling students' behaviour in class differently (Belgium, Finland), giving lower grades to migrant children (Poland), undermining children's' ability to learn (Poland) or declining remedial teaching (Finland).

-Professionals and children found relations with peers as important area of children social interactions at schools.
-While professionals talked about children's need to fit in the group of local children, their willingness to create social bonds but also their vulnerability, children's experiences varied most of all according to diversity at school, reporting friendliness and acceptance in schools with a diverse social environment.
+Professionals and children found relations with peers as important of children social area interactions at schools.
+While professionals talked about children's need to fit in the group of local children, their willingness to create social bonds but also their vulnerability. children's experiences varied most of all according to diversity at school, reporting friendliness and acceptance in schools with a diverse social environment.
 Moreover, the group boundaries were shaped by age and gender.

-Children often indicated important adults who facilitated their participation, inclusion and agency.
-Depending on the country, they referred to teachers, student counsellor or student coordinator, intercultural assistants or social workers.
+Children often indicated important adults who facilitated their participation, inclusion and Depending the agency. on referred country, they to teachers, student counsellor or student coordinator. intercultural assistants or social workers.
 Moreover, parents and siblings were also a great source of support in the school context.

-The development of successful hybrid integration, and the well-being of children was shaped by their language acquisition.
-The process of language learning was shaped by migration experiences affecting mental health, traumas experienced (Polish, Belgium, Germany cases); the family's economic situation (Belgium, Finland, Sweden, UK, Polish cases); children's incentives to learn (Germany, Italy, UK, Sweden, Polish cases); importance of parent's involvement in children's learning process (Italy, Sweden, Germany, Belgium, Polish cases); cultural and religious context that influences the functioning of boys and girls (gender aspects, including girls' chores in a household and caring for siblings) (Italy, Germany, Sweden, Polish cases); supplementary language education at schools (additional Polish language lessons, preparatory classes in Finland and Germany, remedial classes); grades and adjustments to the migrant children's needs (UK, Italy, Germany cases); collaboration along a child-school-family axis (Italy, UK, Sweden, Belgium cases).
+The development of successful hybrid integration, and the wellbeing of children was shaped by their language acquisition.
+The process of language learning was shaped by migration affecting experiences mental health. traumas experienced (Polish, Belgium, Germany cases); the family's economic (Belgium, Finland, situation Sweden.
+UK.
+Polish cases): children's incentives to learn (Germany, UK, Sweden, Italy, Polish cases); importance of involvement in parent's children's learning process (Italy, Sweden, Germany, Belgium, Polish cases); cultural and religious context that influences the functioning of boys and girls (gender aspects, including girls' household chores in а and caring for siblings) (Italy,

+Germany, Sweden, Polish cases); supplementary language education at schools (additional Polish language lessons, preparatory classes in Finland and Germany, remedial classes); grades and adjustments to the migrant children's needs (UK, Italy, Germany, Polish cases); educational experiences learned in the receiving country (Polish, Sweden, Germany cases);collaboration along a child-school-family axis (Italy, UK, Sweden, Belgium cases).
 Nonetheless, the importance of teaching the language of a receiving country as early and effectively as possible was voiced as its knowledge not only enables the migrant child to participate actively in lessons but is also a factor supporting their integration into the school community.
 At the same time, the role of the mother tongue is seen as a primary factor supporting school achievements and peer relations among children from the same country of origin.